unitedstates/bill-nicknames/README.md

 ### License

-Public domain information, no restrictions whatsoever.
+Published under the public domain [Unlicense](/unitedstates/bill-nicknames/blob/master/LICENSE), no restrictions whatsoever.

 However, if you split this off somewhere else and add your own expertise to it, please keep it public.
 Most ideally, keep it within Github, so that your additions can easily be seen and retrieved.